The coffee culture in Croatia is really quite remarkable. If you want to save this later to read, you can save it to Pinterest here.

 Did you know that it is a big no-no to drink a cup of coffee with milk after lunch?
 Italians cringe when they hear foreigners ask for a cappuccino, or any coffee drinks made with milk like the macchiato.
 After lunch, only a short black cup of espresso is considered acceptable.
 Nothing else makes sense to them on a full stomach of food.

 HOW IT ALL BEGAN – A History of Coffee and its Development

 Coffee has been in fashion for at least 500 years!
 First discovered in Ethiopia, it made its way to Turkey and the East, then to Europe.

 By the 1700s coffee was making its debut in the New World, first in the Caribbean then to Brazil by way of Africa.

-There is a legend how one man’s determination to plant coffee in Brazil met with resistance from the governor until finally, the governor’s wife gave him some coffee plants disguised as a bouquet.
-From these few humble plants, plantations of coffee thrived making Brazil a top global producer.
+There is a legend how one man’s determination to plant coffee beans in Brazil met with resistance from the governor until finally, the governor’s wife gave him some coffee plants disguised as a bouquet.
+From these few humble plants, plantations of coffee thrived, making Brazil to this day, a top global producer.